 Taking unnecessary risks while drinking, such as having unprotected sex or driving while drunk

 Requiring more alcohol to reach the same level of intoxication

 Treating loved ones in ways that your sober self would not, such as yelling, acting violently or using hateful language

 Experiencing withdrawal symptoms like shaking, nausea or anxiety

 Alcohol Rehab at Vista Taos

 At Vista Taos, we address all aspects of your addiction utilizing many educational techniques.
-We know that a group setting provides a powerful space to heal, along with our 12-step based programs.
-Your experience here will be one of healing, respect, and support allowing you to grow out of a space of negative self-image and spirituality into one of wholeness, wellness, and peacefulness.
+We know that a group setting provides a powerful space to heal, along with programs based on proven 12-step principles and evidence-based therapies.
+Your experience here will be one of healing, respect, and support, allowing you to grow out of a space of negative self-image and spirituality into one of wholeness, wellness and peacefulness.